GrosSacASac/blog-public/technology/internet.md

 The method indicates __why__ we are making the request, 3 of them :

  - GET as seen above means we want to view something
- - POST means we want to add something.
-For example after writing a comment we make a POST request
+ - POST means we want to add something, for example after writing a comment we make a POST request
  - DELETE means we want to delete something